wkumari/draft-harkins-owe/README.md

       little-endian format, that identifies a domain parameter set;

    o  public key is an octet string representing the Diffie-Hellman
-      public key encoded according to section 2.3.3 (Elliptic Curve to Octet String Conversion) or 2.3.5 (Field Element to Octet String Conversion) of [SEC1] depending on whether the public key is ECC or FFC, respectively; and,
+      public key; and,

    o  Element ID, Length, and ID Extension are all single octet integers
       in little-endian format.

+   The encoding of the public key depends on its type.
+FFC elements SHALL be encoded per the integer-to-Octet-String conversion technique of [RFC6090].
+For ECC elements, the encoding depends on the definition of the curve, either [RFC6090] or [RFC7748].
+If the public key is from a curve defined in [RFC6090], compact representation SHALL be used.

    A client wishing to do OWE MUST indicate the OWE AKM in the RSN element portion of the 802.11 association request, and MUST include a